nrkno/core-icons/lib/readme.md

 | `<div class="parent"><svg style="width:1.5em;height:1.5em">…` | `<div class="parent"><svg style="width:30px;height:30px">…` |

 Note: correct width/height in `em` for each icon is automatically provided by `@nrk/core-icons`.
 For browser/iife scripts, you can get the correct HTML markup from the `Copy HTML` button in the hover-menu for each [icon](#browse-icons) or [logo](#browse-logos) in their respective preview-sections above.

+## Icons in text

+To use core-icons mixed in with text in `inline` mode, ensure that the icon is sized such that it's dimensions are equal to the `line-height`.
+You can then use `vertical-align` (`top`/`bottom`) works nicely to align the icon with the text.
+If there are any visual adjustments needed for the icon to be visually aligned the proper way, please file an [issue](https://github.com/nrkno/core-icons/issues/new) with the icon-name and a screenshot of the issue.

 ## Accessibility